aydarsh/quotevoter/README.md

 ## API Access
 The API for this application is accessible via `http://localhost:8080/api`.

+API Documentation
+The API documentation can be accessed at http://localhost:8080/swagger-ui.html once the application is running.

 ## Functionality
 - User account creation
 - Quote creation, viewing, modification, and deletion